fitbenchmarking/fitbenchmarking/docs/source/users/options/hessian_option.rst

 Calculates the Hessian from the Jacobian using the python package :code:`numdifftools`.
-We allow the user to change the method used, but other options (e.g, the step size generator and the order of the approximation) are set the defaults.
+We allow the user to change the method used, but other options (e.g, the step size generator and the order of the approximation) are set to the defaults.
 The supported options are:

 * ``central`` - central differencing.
 Almost as accurate as complex, but with no restriction on the type of function.